Fear of Men – Androphobia

 - Feelings of depression

 - Panic attacks

-The good news is that the vast majority of people who suffer with a Fear of Men will find that a course of Psychological Therapy will help enormously by helping to change the fundamental thinking contributing to the problem in the first place.
+The good news is that the majority of people who suffer with a fear of Men will find a course of psychotherapy highly beneficial.

 Click Self-Help CBT to find out more.

 Alternative Psychotherapies for the Fear of Men

 Although we generally recommend CBT for Androphobia, we also offer alternative psychotherapies for people preferring a different approach.